Warsaw hails planned U.S. military base in Poland as clear signal to Russia | Law-Order

 Warsaw hails planned U.S. military base in Poland as clear signal to Russia

-It is also a clear signal to Moscow."
+Washington has since despatched extra troops and equipment to Poland on a temporary basis and NATO said in June that the alliance currently has 11,600 troops from other countries deployed in Poland, a number which included forces from other NATO members such as Britain.
 In 2018, Poland, which borders Ukraine and close Russian ally Belarus, proposed naming a military base in honour of then U.S. president Donald Trump, in return for him establishing permanent presence there.
-"Fort Trump" did not however materialise during Trump's time in office.

 - Country: